I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_callbacks.md

 ## Members

+`dwSize`

+Specifies the size in bytes of this D3DHAL_CALLBACKS structure.

 `ContextCreate`

 Points to the driver-supplied <a href="..\d3dhal\nc-d3dhal-lpd3dhal_contextcreatecb.md">D3dContextCreate</a> callback.
 A driver must implement the callback that this member points to.